mtklein/questlog/PLAN.md

 - Updated setup script for Linux and macOS environments.
 - Configured Git to trust the installed Flutter directory to avoid dubious ownership warnings.
 - Pre-caches Flutter artifacts and runs `flutter pub get` so tests pass offline.
+- Fixed compilation errors in `main.dart` so the widget test runs successfully.

 ## Next Steps